MobilityDB/MobilityDB/doc/contributing/distance_design_notes.md

 ---

-## 3. Bounding-box filters: sound, unsound, and automatic
+## 3. What a filter may assume, and what a kernel must deliver

 An `stbox` carries a period, `xmin/ymin/zmin/xmax/ymax/zmax`, an SRID, and flags recording which dimensions are present.